- Dispel common myths associated today with following the “Quran and Sunna” by ourselves

-- Dispel common myths associated with the four Imams and the validity of their scholarship
+- Understand the Four Imams and the validity of their scholarship

 - Understand how and why scholars disagreed with the outward meaning of certain sound hadiths and chose to follow certain weak hadiths